-Dr. Dua has over 200 publications in peer-reviewed journals and is on the editorial board of several journals.
-He has been invited as faculty in several countries outside the U.S. including Canada, Brazil, UK, Netherlands, Austria, Italy, France, Israel, Oman, Egypt, India, Spain, and Malaysia.
-He is actively involved with the American Society of Gastrointestinal Endoscopy on the Training Committee, International Committee, ambassador to Ecuador and ASGE Consultant Expert, ACE, and has participated as faculty and as a director of several ASGE courses including First Year Fellow Endoscopy course, ASGE Stent course, and Hands-on course.
+Dr. Dua has over 200 publications in peer-reviewed journal and is on the editorial board of several journals.
+He has been invited as faculty to participate in GI conferences and endoscopy workshops in countries from all over the world.
+He is actively involved with the American Society of Gastrointestinal Endoscopy (ASGE Training Committee, Vice-Chair ASGE International Committee, Chair, ASGE DDW International Symposium Committee, ASGE ambassador to Ecuador and ASGE Consultant Expert).

-His hobbies include flying and he holds his private pilot’s license.
+His hobbies include flying, and he currently holds a private pilot’s license.

 Diseases & Conditions

 Nagpur University - India - Doctor of Medicine - (1972-1976)

 Nagpur University - India - Rotating Internship - (1976-1977)

 Nagpur University - India - Resident House Officer-Internal Medicine - (1978-1981)

 Royal College of Physicians - London - United Kingdom - Fellowship in Internal Medicine - (1981-1983)

 Royal College of Physicians - London - United Kingdom - Fellowship in Gastroenterology - (1984-1987)